gvwilson/sensibleadventures/short-stories/arecibo.md

 <!-- Whoever tries to stop him, he injures himself (again, he realizes, it must be again) and puts himself in a hibernation pod. -->
 <!-- He has little fuel, so his trajectory is slow and complicated, but he has had practice with celestial calculations. -->

-"have you inned this emma's blurb?"
+"have y'all inned this emma's blurb?"
 Red asks.
 "the seawall failed again."

 They don't need to say which seawall---they were born and raised in Manhattan.